Carnaux/NFT-Marker-Creator/README.md

 5. The generated files will be on the "output" folder.

+# Web version

+This version is less efficient for images with width and/or height with 1000px or higher.

+Advanced options coming soon.

+## Instructions

+1. Upload any JPG/PNG image.
+2. If the Number of Channels is missing, it will as for it.
+3. Click the generate button.
+4. The files will be automatically downloaded when the generation finishes.

 #### If you want to generate you own NftMarkerCreator.min.js use the dev branch.